Chester–Warrington line

 The Chester–Warrington line is a railway line running between Chester and Warrington Bank Quay in North West England.

 There are two passenger trains per hour in each direction between Chester and Warrington.
-One (operated by Northern Trains) continues to Manchester Victoria and Leeds and the other (operated by Transport for Wales) continues to Manchester Picadilly.
+One (operated by Northern Trains) continues to Manchester Victoria and Leeds and the other (operated by Transport for Wales) continues to Manchester Piccadilly.
 A Transport for Wales service also runs from Chester to Liverpool via Frodsham from where it continues via the Halton Curve.

 History

 Interests in the Birkenhead docks were aware that they needed a railway connection towards Manchester and the Lancashire manufacturing districts, to enable them to compete with Liverpool.
 The Birkenhead, Lancashire and Cheshire Junction Railway was incorporated on 26 June 1846 with capital of £1.5 million, to build a line from Chester to Walton Junction, near Warrington, where it would connect with the Grand Junction Railway (West Coast Main Line), leading to Manchester.

 Shortage of money following the Railway Mania period slowed progress considerably.
 In October 1850 there was a formal opening, but the actual public opening finally took place on 18 December 1850.